-Josh Lipsky is the director, Programs and Policy, of the Atlantic Council’s Global Business & Economics Program.
-He previously served as Senior Communications Adviser at the International Monetary Fund (IMF) and Speechwriter to Christine Lagarde.
+Josh Lipsky is the director of the Atlantic Council’s GeoEconomics Center.
+He previously served as a senior advisor at the International Monetary Fund (IMF) and Speechwriter to Christine Lagarde.

-Before joining the State Department, Josh worked in the White House as the Associate Director of Press Advance, tasked with planning the President’s participation at the G-20 and other global summits.
-He has also worked on Capitol Hill for Congressman Sam Farr and at the Daily Show with Jon Stewart.
+Before joining the State Department, Josh worked in the White House and was tasked with helping plan President Obama’s participation at the G-20 and other global summits.
+He has also worked on Capitol Hill and at the Daily Show with Jon Stewart.

 He is a term-member at the Council on Foreign Relations and an Economic Diplomacy Fellow at Harvard University’s Belfer Center for Science and International Affairs.

 Josh is a licensed attorney, accredited to practice in Maryland, D.C., and before the U.S. Supreme Court.
-He holds a J.D. from Georgetown University Law School, a Master’s degree from the Harvard Kennedy School, and a B.A. in Political Science from Columbia University.
+He holds a J.D. from Georgetown University Law School, a Master’s degree from the Harvard Kennedy School, and a B.A. from Columbia University.
 Josh, his wife Leah, and their daughter Clara, live in Maryland.